psilfver/sketch-adjust-button-shape/README.md

 # sketch-adjust-button-shape

-A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
+ A Sketch plugin that adjusts the size of a shape layer according to the width and height of a text layer, plus values that you can input for padding.

 ![Adjust Button Shape](https://dl.dropboxusercontent.com/u/3943672/adjust_button_shape.gif)